What happened to the book? Updates on VMware SD-Wan 1:1

-One year ago in July 2019, we spent 5 days in Miami Beach with a fabulous crowd of VMware Book Sprinters.
-With little time for beach walks, we spent long hours indoors to conceptualize, draft and edit “SD-WAN 1:1 – The What, Why and How.”
+We spent 5 days in Miami Beach with a fabulous crowd of VMware Book Sprinters.
+With little time for beach walks, we spent long hours indoors to conceptualize, draft and edit VMWare’s “SD-WAN 1:1 – The What, Why and How” book.
 One year later we asked the organisers Rosa and Gerd, what happened to the book and to the team?

 The book is really well received.
 It is high-quality, it looks great, it has a friendly design and is very readable.